 - 0 percent APR

 When you consider which credit card rewards program makes the most sense to you, don’t forget to factor in the miles you will receive if you are approved for the card and make purchases.
 I have two credit cards that reward me for purchases with airline miles.
-One is with an airline that flies almost anywhere in the world.
-I use that card to pay for my household purchases including groceries, dry cleaning bills and gasoline.
-Of course, I pay off the card at the end of each month so I never pay interest.
+Of course, I pay off the cards at the end of each month so I never pay interest.

 2. Be flexible on dates